xaprb/story/exampleSite/content/mailchimp-features.md

 your Markdown source, or generated automatically by Hugo.
 (Read more [here](https://gohugo.io/content-management/summaries/).)

+The default content of the RSS feed entries is generated from the page's `description` front matter and `.Summary` content, but you can provide your own to override this.
+Simply add an excerpt in the `tldr` front matter property.

-To enable this, you need to create a special `.md` file that won't appear as regular content, but will render an extra RSS feed file.
+To enable the RSS feed, you need to create a special `.md` file that won't appear as regular content, but will render an extra RSS feed file.
 Its content is ignored, and only its front matter is important.
 For example, you could create it as `content/mailchimp.md` with the following contents, using YAML front matter:

 ```yaml
 ---